NBA Rumors: Nikola Vucevic Could Form Mavs’ ‘Big 3’ With Kristaps Porzingis & Luka Doncic Next Summer

-The Dallas Mavericks recently made one of the biggest headlines when they engaged in a blockbuster deal with the New York Knicks before the February NBA trade deadline.
+The Dallas Mavericks recently made one of the biggest headlines of the season when they engaged in a blockbuster deal with the New York Knicks before the February NBA trade deadline.
 The Mavericks traded Dennis Smith Jr., DeAndre Jordan, Wesley Matthews, and two future first-round picks to the Knicks in exchange for Kristaps Porzingis, Tim Hardaway Jr., Trey Burke, and Courtney Lee.

-Kristaps Porzingis is not expected to make his debut with the Mavericks in the 2018-19 NBA season as he is still recovering from an ACL injury.
+Kristaps Porzingis is not expected to make his debut with the Mavericks in the 2018-19 NBA season, as he is still recovering from an ACL injury.
 However, the Mavericks have a strong belief that the tandem of Porzingis and Luka Doncic will help them end their title drought.
 After the successful acquisition of Porzingis, the Mavericks revealed that they are not done yet in upgrading their roster.

 After trading Harrison Barnes to the Sacramento Kings, the Mavericks could create enough salary cap space to sign big names in the summer of 2019.
-According to The Dallas Morning News, one of the Mavericks top targets in the 2019 NBA free agency is Nikola Vucevic of the Orlando Magic.
+According to the Dallas Morning News, one of the Mavericks’ top targets in the 2019 NBA free agency is Nikola Vucevic of the Orlando Magic.

 “Having just acquired a reigning All-Star in Kristaps Porzingis via a blockbuster trade with the New York Knicks, a league source told SportsDay’s Brad Townsend that the Mavericks will now set their sights on a summer addition of a 28-year-old center who on Thursday became an All-Star himself.
 Enter Nikola Vucevic.
 The 7-foot Orlando center will become an unrestricted free agent at season’s end, as he’s playing out the final year of a four-year, $53 million contract.
 One of his agents is Bill Duffy, who also represents Mavericks rookie sensation Luka Doncic.”